xescure/cloudflare-ddns-docker/README.md

 By default this will update your domain every minute to your current public IP.
 Simple as that.

 You can use a custom refresh schedule, just add `-e REFRESH_SCHEDULE="<your cron schedule expression>"` to the `docker run` command.
 If you are not sure about cron, consult [crontab.guru](https://crontab.guru/) ;)

+## Raspberry Pi

+The image is fully compatible with the Raspberry Pi, just use the tag `xescure/cloudflare-ddns:latest-arm` or build it for yourself by cloning the repository and running `docker build -t cloudflare-ddns .`

+## Update multiple domains

+Work in progress

+## Sources

+The project is based on [xordiv/docker-alpine-cron](https://github.com/xordiv/docker-alpine-cron) and [adrienbrignon/cloudflare-ddns](https://github.com/adrienbrignon/cloudflare-ddns)

 ## Retained from [xordiv/docker-alpine-cron](https://github.com/xordiv/docker-alpine-cron)